metabrainz/picard-docs/config/options_location.rst

    than storing it as a separate image file in the same directory, some music players will only display embedded images and don't find the separate files.

-**Only embed a front image**
+**Embed only a single front image**

-   Embeds only a front image into your music files.
+   Embeds only a single front image into your music files.
+No other images, regardless of their type, will be embedded.
 Many music players will only display a single embedded image, so embedding additional images may not add any functionality.

 .. _ref-local-images: